Oman Energy Information

 Renewable in % Electricity Production

-In January 2020, OPWP revised its renewable energy development plan, which now aims to reach 3 GW of renewables by 2025, to cover 16% of the power mix.
-This is an increase from previous plans, which targeted 10% of renewables by 2025.
-By 2030, Oman aims to reach 30% of renewable power capacity.
+In 2020, OPWP revised its renewable energy development plan, which now aims to reach 3 GW of renewables by 2025, to cover 16% of the power generation.
+By 2030, Oman aims to reach 30% of renewable in power generation.

 Interactive Chart Oman Share of Renewables in Electricity Production (incl hydro)